 The Code of Practice for SOAS staff and students: Using Personal Data in Research (pdf; 693kb) (version 5.1) applies to all researchers at SOAS, where the research involves the gathering or use of personal data.

 The guidance should also be read in conjunction with SOAS Research Ethics Policy.
 The Code of Practice includes sections which explain:

 - How the Data Protection Legislation applies to academic research.

 - The importance of seeking informed consent from research participants.

 - Issues relating to audio-visual material, photographs and surveys.

 - Intellectual property and ownership issues.

-Questions relating to the Code of Practice should be directed to the (email to firstname.lastname@example.org).
+All questions relating to the Code of Practice should be directed to the Information Compliance Manager (email@example.com).